wp-plugins/easy-appointments/readme.txt

 12. Admin panel - Report - Time table overview

 == Changelog ==

+= 1.6.0 =
+* Fix issue with activating the plugin and error output
+* UTF8 email encoding
+* Option for turning of Location/Services/Worker by setting dummy records.
+Set name that starts with underscore (for example :*_dummy*).

 = 1.5.2 =
 * Compatibility mode for hostings that are blocking PUT and DELETE methods